-"There are signs that the federal government is slowing turning its head to take notice of this commercial spaceflight industry.
-In the years before we had seen no motion?hadn't seen that head turn a centimeter.
+"There are signs that the federal government is slowly turning its head to take notice of this commercial spaceflight industry.
+In the years before we had seen no motion, hadn't seen that head turn a centimeter.
 Now it's almost making eye contact with us," Homans said.

 Several Armadillo spacecraft are set to begin testing soon at the spaceport, Neil Milburn, vice president of program management at Armadillo Aerospace in Rockwall, Texas told SPACE.com during last month's International Symposium for Personal and Commercial Spaceflight in nearby Las Cruces, N.M.

 "We're looking forward to it," Milburn said.One rocket to undergo evaluation is a low-cost alternative for reaching suborbital space with scientific payloads.
 That vehicle and other hardware will aim to hone the company's ambitions to build a suborbital space tourism vehicle.

 "All the stuff we've got are flying testbeds,"Milburn added.
 Armadillo will also use the Oklahoma Spaceport to flesh out some of their vehicles, he said, but they are restricted to the altitude they can reach there, with higher altitude test shots available at Spaceport America.

 Will Whitehorn, president of Virgin Galactic, said: "Everything has come together.
 Virgin Galactic is now fully-funded through commercial launch.
 Spaceport America is going to be finished and it looks every bit as good as I thought it was going to look."

 Whitehorn said the first solo glide flight of the company's suborbital plane SpaceShipTwo released at high altitude by the WhiteKnightTwo carrier craft on Oct.
 10 "flew better than the computer said it was going to fly."